met4citizen/Hypergraph/README.md

 Evolution | Description
 --- | ---
-`1`,`2`,`4` | Singleway system with 1/2/4 branches.
+`1`,`2`,`4` | Single-way system with 1/2/4 branches.
 By default, random event order is used to resolve overlaps for each branch.
 If the `WM` option is set, Wolfram model's standard event order is used for branch 1 and its reverse for branch 2.
 `FULL` | Full multiway system.
 All the matches are instantiated and four branches tracked.

 The `Interactions` option defines the possible interactions between hyperedges.